-This User Manual provides information to guide trained operators in the use and maintenance of the Defibtech DDU-2000 Series Semi-Automatic External Defibrillator (AED) and its accessories.
+This User Manual provides information to guide trained operators in the use and maintenance of the Defibtech DDU-2000 Series Automated External Defibrillator (AED) and its accessories.
+It includes comprehensive training on set-up, use, and maintenance and is the source for complete technical specifications.